 Product teams can use the Pain Points analysis to identify high-impact problems worth solving, then check Underserved Areas to validate whether solutions already exist.
 Investors can combine Consolidation trends with Emerging Tech to spot acquisition targets or category-creating startups.
 CISOs and buyers can use Compliance alongside segment-specific findings to build budget justifications tied to regulatory mandates.
 Glossary This glossary defines the acronyms and key terms used throughout the cybersecurity market research site.
 Use it as a quick reference when navigating segment analyses, pain-point discussions, and opportunity assessments.

-B Term Definition BAS Breach and Attack Simulation — automated tools that simulate real-world attacks to test security controls BEC Business Email Compromise — a social-engineering attack targeting employees with access to company finances or data
+B Term Definition BAS Breach and Attack Simulation: automated tools that simulate real-world attacks to test security controls BEC Business Email Compromise: a social-engineering attack targeting employees with access to company finances or data BYOVD Bring Your Own Vulnerable Driver: attack technique where adversaries load a legitimately signed but vulnerable kernel driver to disable security tools

-L Term Definition LOTL Living Off the Land — attack technique using legitimate, pre-installed system tools and binaries rather than custom malware to evade detection
+L Term Definition LOLBin Living Off the Land Binary: a legitimate system binary that can be abused by attackers for malicious purposes such as downloading payloads, executing code, or bypassing security controls LOTL Living Off the Land: attack technique using legitimate, pre-installed system tools and binaries rather than custom malware to evade detection

-O Term Definition OT Operational Technology — hardware and software that monitors and controls physical devices and processes OWASP Open Worldwide Application Security Project — a nonprofit focused on improving software security through open-source projects and guidance
+O Term Definition ORB Operational Relay Box: compromised network devices (typically SOHO routers or IoT devices) used by threat actors as proxy infrastructure for command and control traffic OT Operational Technology: hardware and software that monitors and controls physical devices and processes OWASP Open Worldwide Application Security Project: a nonprofit focused on improving software security through open-source projects and guidance